About an hour north of Houston is a lake town near tons of fun outdoor activities, great restaurants, and plenty of places serving craft beverages.

 If you’re planning on visiting then I hope this weekend in Conroe guide will help you plan the perfect trip!

 Disclaimer: This was a paid partnership with Visit Conroe.
 As always, all opinions are my own.
+This article may contain affiliate links that I earn a small commission from at no additional cost to you.

 Where is Conroe, TX?